|Balance of trade in goods||Balance of trade in services||Total trade balance|

 Revisions to trade in services data, from January 2012 onwards, bring the monthly data in-line with the Second estimate of GDP, Q1 2012 Statistical Bulletin published on 24 May 2012.

-Supplementary commodity data for this Statistical Bulletin (Monthly Review of External Trade Statistics); and quarterly data analysed by industry according to the Standard Industrial Classification (UK Trade in Goods Analysed in Terms of Industries) are also available free of charge as PDF files on the National Statistics website.
+Supplementary commodity data for this Statistical Bulletin (Monthly Review of External Trade Statistics); and quarterly data analysed by industry according to the Standard Industrial Classification (UK Trade in Goods Analysed in Terms of Industries) are also available free of charge as PDF files on the ONS website.

 Next publication: 10 July 2012